Site requirements

 How Meta Certifiers helps

 We make sure your soil classification report and engineering align before your application is lodged, so there are no compliance gaps that delay your certificate.
 If your site comes back as Class P, we'll help you understand what the engineered design means for your project.
+Your Principal Certifier will also confirm the footing inspection stages before concrete is poured.
 Talk to our certifiers about your block in Sydney.

 Planning a project in Sydney?